How Invisalign® Works

 Invisalign® Express offers an effective, affordable, fast, and convenient way to straighten minor aesthetic concerns in three months or less.
 This accelerated process uses five sets of aligner trays that are replaced approximately every two weeks and gradually shift the teeth in the same manner as the long process.

-Straight Talk about Crooked Teeth
+Fix Crooked Teeth

 Straightening crooked teeth is not only an aesthetic consideration.
 Misaligned teeth can cause other health concerns.
 Crooked teeth can contribute to an imbalanced bite, which can not only damage your teeth, it can contribute to temporomandibular joint disorders (TMJ or TMD).
 This can cause jaw pain, headaches, and more symptoms.